Samagra-Development/docs/docs/Functional Specs Samwad.md

 ### 2.2 Usage Status Across India

-Samiksha is being used by the State Education Departments in Himachal Pradesh.
+Samwad is being used by the State Education Departments in Himachal Pradesh.

 ![](https://media.giphy.com/media/Me8EZToelaTrEJKKmM/giphy.gif)